Possibly from the name of the River Culm in Devon, England. This name is seen in the Domesday book as Culmstoke or Colmstoke.

 CULLEN (1) English

 From the name of the German city of Cologne

 Nickname for a courteous person from Old French curteis

-Derived from a place name which meant "valley town" in Old English.
+Derived from a place name meaning "valley town" in Old English.
 A notable bearer of the surname was the English chemist and physicist John Dalton (1766-1844).